-Lyft is launching a new driver rewards program called Lyft Rewards.
-Will it be beneficial for drivers?
-Senior RSG contributor Jay Cradeur outlines the new Lyft Rewards plan, what the rewards are, and whether or not drivers will benefit from this new program.
+Lyft is expanding their Lyft Rewards program, which launched in late 2019.
+Since then, the program has greatly expanded, both in scope and in availability for drivers.
+Senior RSG contributor Jay Cradeur outlines the Lyft Rewards plan, what the rewards are, and whether or not drivers will benefit from this program.

 Where Is Lyft Rewards Being Offered?